lauragift21/cf-fullstack-ai-workshop/part-4.md

 ## ✅ Goals

+In this section, we will:

-- Set up D1 and Vectorize
+- Set up Cloudflare D1 and Vectorize
-- Upload documents from the frontend
+- Enable file uploads from the frontend
-- Trigger a Cloudflare Workflow to:
+- Trigger a Cloudflare Workflow that:

   - Chunk the content using LangChain
   - Store each chunk in D1